xdevplatform/xdk/xdk/typescript/docs/classes/CommunityNotesClient.md

 • **new CommunityNotesClient**(`client`): [`CommunityNotesClient`](CommunityNotesClient.md)

-Creates a new Community notes client instance
+Creates a new community notes client instance

 #### Parameters